Elyspio/robocup_pepper-scenario_data_generator/README.md

 You can use Python 2 or Python 3.

-We use Google Sheet store our data, so you need get your credentials [Google API client](https://developers.google.com/drive/api/v3/quickstart/python).
+We use Google Drive store our data, so make sure you have a internet access (required for the first run)

 ## Use